Kalaivani-Ravichandran/Kalaivani-Ravichandran/README.md

 💞️ I’m looking to collaborate on data-driven projects, machine learning models, and impactful analytics solutions.
 📫 How to reach me: kalaivani.r8055@gmail.com
 😄 Pronouns: She/Her
-⚡ Fun fact: I have a creative side and enjoy mentoring people in electronic music and circuit design!

 <h3 align="left">Connect with me:</h3>
 <p align="left">